Spending the Holidays in New Orleans

 St. Louis Cathedral Concerts is an excellent (and free) annual program that features some of the city’s greatest musicians, representing genres as varied as jazz, indie folk, zydeco, and gospel.
 The concerts last for about an hour, and are held inside the cathedral throughout the month of December.
 Similarly, the historic St. Augustine church in Tremé also offers a few holiday concerts throughout the month of December.

-To get in the spirit, check out Charles Dickens’ Victorian classic, “A Christmas Carol,” put on by Le Petit Theatre as part of its newly-launched Young Conservatory Program.
 Also, this time of year Tipitina’s has a stellar lineup of excellent shows on offer.
-This year, the December highlights include the Professor Longhair 100th birthday tribute on December 19, Kermit Ruffins and Barbecue Swingers on December 30, and Galactic on New Year’s Eve.
+This year, the December highlights include Poguetry featuring the Lost Bayou Ramblers on Friday, December 13, 2019, Anders Osborne’s Holiday Spectacular on Friday-Saturday, December 20-21, 2019, and Galactic on New Year’s Eve.

-Celebration in the Oaks, a beloved New Orleans tradition, is celebrating its 32nd anniversary this year, and had been selling out for the past few years.
+Celebration in the Oaks, a beloved New Orleans tradition, is celebrating its 33rd anniversary this year, and had been selling out for the past few years.
 It’s is a dazzling holiday lights festival scattered throughout the 25 acres of the City Park, including the Botanical Garden, Storyland, and Carousel Gardens Amusement Park.
 Stroll through the magical grounds swathed in hundreds of thousands of twinkling lights, take a train ride or a holiday picture by the iconic Mr. Bingle, listen to the caroling, do some holiday shopping, or ride the historic carousel.
-The event runs through January 1, 2019.
+The event runs starting the day after Thanksgiving and through January 1, 2020.

-Alongside the turtle soups and the oysters some of the best restaurants in the city are also happily pitching in for Reveillon on the Rocks.
+Some of the best restaurants in the city are also serving up tasty cocktails for Reveillon on the Rocks.
 Each year local bartenders create both classic and original cocktails to celebrate the Reveillon with holiday-themed sippers.
 Some of those are offered as lagniappe on the Reveillon menus, others can be enjoyed as a standalone.

 Other Holiday Fun

-The annual Running of the Santas event brings a pack of costumed revelers to the Warehouse District on Saturday, December 8.
-The boozy run starts at 3 p.m. at Manning’s (the “South Pole”), followed by the open bar and costume content at Generations Hall (the “North Pole”).
+The annual Running of the Santas event brings a pack of costumed revelers to the Warehouse District on Saturday, December 7, 2019.
+The boozy run starts at 3 p.m. at the “South Pole” (Apres, 608 Fulton Street), followed by the open bar and costume content at Generations Hall (the “North Pole”).

 On Christmas Eve, bonfires will illuminate the levees on the opposite side of the Mississippi River, a spectacular tradition that dates back centuries.
 Check local newspapers for more information on where to find the bonfires, or ask your hotel concierge.